 Device and computer sync

-You can use online-only files or manually select folders of photos you want to sync to the cloud.
-Once synced, you can access and edit them from all of your devices.
+You can use Dropbox to manually select individual photos or folders you want to store in the cloud.
+Once synced, you can access them from all of your devices.

 Organize your photos like a pro